Scrawach/gdstomp/README.md

   push_error("connection error: $s" % connect_error)
 ```

+> [!WARNING]
-> **Important!** You need poll STOMP client every frame (or less often) for receive or transceive packets.
-Process method in nodes is good place for it.
+> You need poll STOMP client every frame (or less often) for receive or transceive packets.
+> Process method in nodes is good place for it.

 ```gdscript
 func _process(delta: float) -> void: